 Simply print a blank map of the United States or your state and write your road trip itinerary on it using a Sharpie or pen.
 Then, as you walk, let them paint and embellish the map.
 If you’re travelling through many states, you may engage in more participatory activities such as having them draw an X across each state as you arrive or exit.

 Go to the library and get some free CDs of books to listen to as a family.
 Remember that kids may grasp a narrative at a greater level when they listen to it than when they read it, so don’t be afraid to choose a chapter book!

-You may also go to Audible and download several children’s audiobooks on your phone!
+You may also go to Audible (Only $5.95 a month on your first 3 months) and download several children’s audiobooks on your phone!